Monday to Friday - 9 am to 7pm

-A smart meter aims to give both you and your supplier more accurate information about how much energy you are using.
+A smart energy meter aims to give both you and your supplier more accurate information about how much energy you are using.
 They keep a running count of how much you use, in much the same way as traditional gas and electricity meters.
 The main difference is that they then send this information over a wireless network to your supplier.

 A smart meter comes with an in-home display which will clearly show you how much energy you are using and how much this will be costing.
 In doing so, the idea is that they help you to keep closer control on your usage.

 They work using wireless networks, similar to those used by your phone.
 The information is sent direct to your supplier meaning there is no need to read your meter.
 Some smart meters also come with accompanying apps so you can monitor your usage on the go.
 For pay as you go customers, it also means you can top up on your phone without having to go to a paypoint or shop.